DexterHuang/Arclight-City/update-log.md

 -  Player asset tab now also shows unrealized profit/loss, the UI is slightly adjusted

+### 0.0.81

+-  Added confirmation popup when attacking or arresting players, showing player details and warnings to prevent accidental attacks
+-  Improved enemy pvp initialization UI
+-  Fixed issue with leaderboard not loading correctly
+-  Fixed issue with trying to arrest a player but that player has was already arrested resulting you getting flagged as hostile

 ### 0.0.80

 -  Stock Market is now live!
 You can now invest your Eurodollars in various corporations and trade stocks using real-time market data.
 Access the Stock Market through the CyberNet menu.
 For detailed information on how to trade, fees, risks, and tips, please read the comprehensive tutorial in CyberWiki.